The return of fans to Bundesliga stadiums: Everything you need to know | DW | 08.07.2021

 The most recent easing of Germany's COVID restrictions means football fans will return to German stadiums at the beginning of the 2021/22 Bundesliga season.

-According to the decision by the country's state authorities, large-scale sporting events could take place at 50 percent spectator capacity, with the number of supporters in attendance not exceeding 25,000.
+According to the decision by the country's state authorities, large-scale sporting events could take place at 50% spectator capacity, with the number of supporters in attendance not exceeding 25,000.

 The state of Bavaria and the city-state of Hamburg, however, have decided to take a more cautious approach.
 Bayern Munich will only be allowed to entertain a maximum of 20,000 fans, or 35% of the Allianz Arena's total capacity.
 In Hamburg, second division sides HSV and St. Pauli will be limited to 30%.